Theses

 - ItemAbuse of psychotropic substances -a survey of some first and second cycle institutions in the Bosomtwi and Atwima-Kwanwoma Districts in Ashanti Region of Ghana(2010-06-02) Assabil, James KwesiA random survey using semi-structured questionnaires was conducted in 13 selected first and second cycle schools in the Bosomtwi and Atwima Kwanwoma Districts of Ashanti Region to ascertain the effects of increased abuse of psychotropic substances on the academic performances of 600 students interviewed at random.
 The psychotropic drugs identified to be abused by the students include: amphetamines; coffee; cigarette; cocaine; marijuana; alcohol and heroine.
 Majority (94%) of pupils abuse both coffee and alcohol and 31% of pupils abuse marijuana, amphetamine, cocaine and heroine.
 Although majority (about 56%) of them claim the use of these drugs had improved their academic performances, about 11% of them rather developed truant behavioral problems with abysmal academic performances in the long run.
 The majority (about 61%) of them also got introduced to the drugs by their families and friends.
 Ninety six percent of the pupils were exposed to the problem of psychotropic substances abuse at an average age of about 11.5 years.
 This problem is worst in pupils with single parents or divorcees and also when adolescents are in serious financial problems.
 Parent remittances were the main source of money for the purchase of drugs.
 Majority (51%) of the student drug abusers were males although females constitute 45% of the population in these schools.
 However, the likelihood ratio of abuse amongst male and female students were either asymptotically insignificant (P<0.07) or linearly insignificant (P<0.4).
 The study generally revealed little improvement in academic performances in schools with increased drug use and the District Education Oversight Committees (DEOCs) as well as Parent Teacher Associations in the two Districts need to seriously get involved in school management programs to assist the implementation of child care monitoring programmes at home and schools in order to find a lasting solution to the rampant drug abuse problem.

-- ItemAcacia tumida prunings as source of nutrients for soil fertility improvement in Niger: biochemical composition and decomposition pattern(2016-02-29) Iliasso, Aboubacar Dan Kassoua TawayeLimited sources of organic amendments for increasing nutrient availability for crop growth is a major challenge in Niger.
+- ItemAcacia tumida prunings as source of nutrients for soil fertility improvement in Niger: biochemical composition and decomposition pattern(SEPTEMBER, 2015) Iliasso, Aboubacar Dan Kassoua TawayeLimited sources of organic amendments for increasing nutrient availability for crop growth is a major challenge in Niger.
 Reports on the role of organic material in soil fertility improvement in the Sahelian zone of Niger have been focused merely on limited range of organic amendments such as animal manure and crop residues.
 There is however little information on the use of agro-forestry leaves for soil fertility improvement in Niger.
 The current study was therefore designed to (i) evaluate the quality of Acacia tumida prunings, (ii) determine the decomposition and nutrient release patterns of Acacia tumida prunings (iii) assess the factors that influence the decomposition and nutrient release patterns of organic materials under Sahelian conditions.
 Litterbag experiment was conducted in a Randomized Complete Block Design (RCBD) with three replications.
 The treatments consisted of a factorial combination of (a) three types of organic amendments (Acacia tumida pruning, millet straw and cattle manure), and (b) two levels of insecticide application (with and without insecticide).
 The litterbag experiment was conducted on sandy and crusted sandy soil types.
 The percentage composition of N, P and K in Acacia tumida prunings were 2.30, 0.14 and 1.50, respectively on a dry weight basis.
 The decomposition of Acacia tumida pruning was faster (k/day = 0.014) than that of cattle manure (k/day = 0.012).
 On the average, 45 and 34 % of organic materials decomposed in the litterbags free of insecticide and litterbags treated with insecticide respectively.
 The contribution of termites to organic amendment decomposition was estimated to be 36 % for millet straw and 30 % for manure.
 The highest N release constant (k/day = 0.025) was recorded for millet straw whereas the highest P release constant (k/day = 0.035) was documented for manure.
 The highest potassium release constant (k/day = 0.114) was recorded for Acacia tumida pruning.
 This study has contributed to knowledge regarding the decomposition of Acacia tumida prunings which has an important implication for diversifying the source of nutrients for soil fertility improvement in Niger.
 Moreover, the results of this study indicate that the presence of termites and the intrinsic quality of the organic material play crucial roles in the decomposition of organic materials in the Semi-arid environment of Niger.

 - ItemAcceptance and use of insecticide treated net (ITN) by mothers for malaria control in children under five years in the Sunyani Municipality(2005-11-09) Agyei, Samuel KofiMalaria continues to remain a major burden of morbidity and mortality in most parts of developing world, more so in Sub-Saharan Africa.
 The World Health Organization (WHO) estimated that about 90% of the deaths associated with Malaria occurred in Africa, South of the Sahara (WHO 2003).
 But, what is more distressing is that children under-five years are disproportionately affected by the incidence of Malaria, especially in Ghana (GHS, 2001).
 The study sought to assess the context of acceptability and utilization of Insecticide Treated bed nets (ITNs) among children under five years in the Sunyani Municipality aimed at contributing towards the improvement of reducing malaria incidence.
 A descriptive cross-sectional survey was adopted, using multistage random sampling method to select study participants.
 The study was limited to mothers of children under five years.
 Three hundred (300) mothers with children under five were interviewed using structured survey questionnaire.
 The main findings, indicated that most (89.3%) of mothers interviewed had adequate knowledge about the causes and prevention of malaria.
 The respondents knew that the use of JTNs was the best method of malaria prevention.
 Few mothers however mentioned eating balanced diet (7.7%) and consulting herbalists (0.6%) as the best way to prevent malaria.
 Respondents’ knowledge about sources of information on ITNs was generally high with hospitals (75.3%) and television (60.7%) as the main sources of information about the net. • Despite their high knowledge about the ITNs, a little more than one-third (3 5%) own the nets.
 Majority (76.7%) of respondents who own the nets used them the night before the study.
 Those respondents, who did not have nets, expressed their willingness to buy them when they get money.
 Based on the key findings, it is recommended that: • Education on the use of ITNs should be intensified. • The Municipal Health Directorate should effectively collaborate with the Municipal Assembly and identifiable groups and organizations to educate the community on Malaria prevention methods through seminars. • The Municipal Assembly should embark on programmes on environmental cleanliness and good hygienic practices to eradicate mosquito breeding sites. • More ITNs to be produced and highly subsidized. • Public and Private Sector participation should be encouraged in the production and distribution of permanently treated ITNs.